ietf-scitt/use-cases/openssf_metrics.md

 > Pull Request Review (WIP): https://github.com/ietf-scitt/use-cases/pull/18

-Collection of metric / Alpha-Omega data into shared DB.
+Collection of metric data into shared (crowdsourcable) DB.
+There are many repos to search, we want to enable self reporting and granularity as applicable to ad-hoc formed policy as desired by end-user.

 ## Misc.
 Notes